pepeunlimited/xcodeproj-bazel/README.md

 $ brew install bazelisk
 ```

 Check that you have installed and configured xcodebuild.
-If you're not download,
+If you're not download
 [`Xcode`](https://xcodereleases.com)

 Open the Xcode after installation at least once because it executes configures for macOS